Homomorphisms to 3-manifold groups: Sequences which are not

+\begin{proof}[Proof of Theorem~\ref{t:NEW non-divergent}] Recall that $L$ is an $\Mgen$--limit group defined by a sequence $(\phi_i)$ which is not \Tdiv, and that there is a GGD $\Gd$ of $L$ with respect to which $(\phi_i)$ is not \Cdiv.
+We are required to prove that all stably parabolic subgroups of $L$ are finitely generated.

-\begin{proof}[Proof of Theorem~\ref{t:NEW non-divergent}] Let $\mathbb{K}$ be as in Proposition~\ref{t:tree output}.
+Let $\mathbb{K}$ be the splitting defined in the paragraph before Proposition~\ref{t:tree output}.
 By Proposition~\ref{t:tree output} and Theorem~\ref{t:fin gen}, Type B vertex groups of $\mathbb{K}$ are finitely generated.
-Thus, each Type B vertex group which is a subgroup of an LSF-type vertex groups of $\Gd$ is an $\Mlsf$--limit group.
+Thus, each Type B vertex group which is a subgroup of an \LSF vertex groups of $\Gd$ is an $\Mlsf$--limit group.
 By Corollary~\ref{cor:SF limit fp+A-slender}, all abelian subgroups of these vertex groups are finitely generated, so edge groups adjacent to these vertex groups are finitely generated.
 The other edge groups are adjacent to a hyperbolic type vertex group of $\mathbb{K}$ and are finitely generated by the third property of Corollary~\ref{p:cut point splitting-c}, so all vertex groups of $\mathbb{K}$ are finitely generated also.
 Hence all vertex groups of $\Gd$ are finitely generated.
-A stably parabolic subgroup is finitely generated by Corollary~\ref{cor:SF limit fp+A-slender} if it is in an LSF-type vertex group or by Corollary~\ref{p:cut point splitting-c} if it is in a hyperbolic type vertex group. \end{proof}
+A stably parabolic subgroup of $L$ is finitely generated by Corollary~\ref{cor:SF limit fp+A-slender} if it is in an \LSF vertex group or by Corollary~\ref{p:cut point splitting-c} if it is in a hyperbolic type vertex group. \end{proof}